Byzantine-Resilient Population Protocols: Introduction

 Berenbrink et al.~\cite{berenbrink2018population} give a population protocol with $O(\log n)$ states that converges to the majority value in $O(\log^{5/3} n)$ parallel time and only requires $d = 1$.
-However, that work is not Byzantine-resilient like ours.
-Nevertheless, we use similar techniques for the protocol design and analysis which we adapt appropriately to develop the fault resiliency.
+This result is further improved to $O(\log^{3/2} n)$ parallel time~\cite{10.1145/3382734.3405747}.
+However, these works are not Byzantine-resilient like ours.
+Nevertheless, we use similar techniques as in~\cite{berenbrink2018population} for the protocol design and analysis which we adapt appropriately to develop the fault resiliency.
 Note that our protocols also operate when $f=0$ and compared to the protocol in \cite{berenbrink2018population} the achieved performance is within a poly-log factor with respect to time using the same number of states and $d = 1$.
 There have also been other works on regular population protocols (non-Byzantine-resilient), which trade-off between $d$, parallel time, and number of states.
 A broader discussion on related work appears in Section~\ref{sec:related}.

+{\bf Motivation:} Byzantine-resilient distributed computing, and the consensus problem in particular, has been in the center of distributed computing~\cite{Attiya-Welch-book2004} and systems~\cite{tanenbaum2017distributed} (Chapters 8 and 9) since the seminal works by Lamport {\em et al.}~\cite{DBLP:journals/toplas/LamportSP82,DBLP:journals/jacm/PeaseSL80}.
+It also gathers attention from the security community, c.f.,~\cite{DBLP:conf/stoc/CanettiR93}.
+Our study, similarly to vast majority of research on Byzantine-resiliency, uses mathematical tools to analyze properties and provide bounds on the performance of the proposed algorithms, as it is computationally too expensive to accurately simulate Byzantine behavior in asynchronous systems.
+However, our protocols could be easily and efficiently implemented in almost any distributed system, as (1) they use very limited resources and very simple communication mechanism, (2) they work in a presence of asynchrony and Byzantine failures, and (3) they are provably very fast even in worst-case executions.

 \remove{